MrChocolateAddict/Subnautica3DMap/README.md

 * v1: Spinnable 3D grid
 * v2: Simplified seafloor plot
 * v3: Subnautica seabed
-* v4: Aurora model, texture with biome mapping/island colors
+* v4: Aurora model, texture with biome mapping/island colors, toggable water surface

 ## How it works

 * The map information used to be available in the game folder, but it has since been hidden in proprietary binary files and is difficult to extract.
 * I found `MAP.png` which was uploaded a long time ago, and which shows the depth information for the Subnautica world.
 * The python file `genDepthJSON_from_MAP.py` reads the contents of `MAP.png` and creates a 2D json array with the depth information called `heightmap.json`.
-* Using `Three.json` we can read the `heightmap.json` and display the Subnautica seabed.
+* Using **Three.js** we can read the `heightmap.json` and display the Subnautica seabed.
 * We can also add a texture and colorize the seabed.
 I use `biomemap.png` and in-game colors for the islands.
 In **Inkscape** I used the file `createTexture.svg` to create a rough texture.

 I had some problems mapping the height/depth data exactly, which is why I use `genSCALEjson.py` to generate the json file `color_to_depth.json` which generates a mapping from the colors in `MAP.png` to depth information.
 This wasn't completely accurate and I ended up with some gray areas I fixed manually.